manojtharindu11/Spring-Microservice/README.md

-This repository contains the how the basic Spring Boot Microservice application can be develop.
-And the use of Service registry, Load balancing and the API Gateway.
+This repository contains code for developing the basic Spring Boot Microservice application, including using a Service registry, Load balancing, and the API Gateway.